 Stewardship & Safety

 At Van Isle Treks, we believe every hike is more than just an adventure, it is a chance to respect and care for the land.
-Our guiding principles are built on stewardship, safety, and shared responsibility.
+Our core principles are built on stewardship, preparation and shared responsibility.

 Leave No Trace -